Eating out

 SeventhWave at Durlston Castle, 01929 421111 text 07429 616045

-Love Cake 42 High Street, Swanage BH19 2NX, 01929 475664
+Love Cake, 42 High Street, Swanage BH19 2NX, 01929 475664

 The Black Swan, 159 High Street, Swanage BH19 2NE, 01929 423846 Opens 5.30pm.

 This chef-owned pub can accommodate larger groups (booking advisable) and offers good food with seasonal specials.
 Lovely garden.
+Good for Sunday roasts.

 The 1859 Pier Cafe and Bistro, Marine Villas, Pier Approach, BH19 2AW, 01929 500387

 Great spot to sit and watch all the comings and goings in the bay.
 Open everyday for breakfast, lunch, dinner, sandwiches, cakes, burgers and daily specials.
 They can accommodate large groups (booking advisable).
 Dogs welcome.
 Lots of outdoor seating.
+Good for Sunday roasts.

 Chococo Chocolate House, 21C Commercial Road, Swanage, BH19 1DF, 01929 408288